Top 9 Free Bandicam Alternatives For Mac, Windows, and Linux

 If you’ve been on the lookout for a way to record your computer screen on PC, odds are, you’ve come across the popular recorder, Bandicam.
-Developed by Bandisoft, the Bandicam program is a screen recording app exclusively for Windows.
+Developed by Bandisoft, the Bandicam program is a great screen recording app for Windows 10.
+Unfortunately, there are no versions for Mac or Linux.
 With three recording modes for screen recording, game recording, and device recording, there’s no doubt that Bandicam has a lot to offer.

 If you’re not willing to pay the $39 price tag, you could use their free version.
 Unfortunately, the free version has both a watermark and a short recording time limit of 10 minutes.
 For this reason, users have been on a quest for Bandicam free and paid alternatives.
 So whether you are looking for apps like Bandicam for Ubuntu, Mac, or Windows 10, we got you covered.

 See our top three picks in the video below, have a look at the table for more Bandicam alternatives and read the article for an in-depth comparison.

 Record in HD